Kinsta is way too expensive when you look at their specs.

 Kinsta uses C2 standard VM instances which Google has benchmarks for.
 Note that Kinsta provides 12 CPU + 8GB RAM on standard plans, then numbers get higher on enterprise plans.

-Kinsta’s MU plugin is required for full page caching and Kinsta CDN integration.
+Kinsta’s MU plugin is required for full page caching and Kinsta’s CDN integration.

-The plugin enables automatic cache clearing, supports custom caching rules, and you can change the cache expiry in your MyKinsta dashboard (default is 1 hour).
-It’s installed on every website hosted at Kinsta by default, but will need to be manually installed if you migrated your website yourself or installed WordPress.
+This enables automatic cache clearing, custom caching rules, and changing the cache expiry in MyKinsta (default is 1 hour).
+It’s installed on every website hosted at Kinsta by default, but will need to be manually installed if you migrated your website yourself or you installed WordPress.

 Kinsta says no WordPress cache plugins are needed at Kinsta and even bans some of them.
 However, cache plugins do a lot more than just caching and are a key part of addressing core web vitals.
 Which means you’ll still want a cache plugin (i.e. FlyingPress or WP Rocket).
 Kinsta automatically disables caching in WP Rocket, but you’ll have to check this if using FlyingPress.